 As tough as it may be, any milk that has been in the “danger zone” of temperatures higher than 40° F for longer than 2 hours needs to be tossed out – even if it smells, looks, and tastes fine.

 Similarly, it should go without saying that a bottle of milk left out in the sun on a hot summer day or left in the car where temperatures can rise quickly should be thrown out much sooner than the 2 hours.

-While major health issues are not likely, your baby can get mild to moderately sick from drinking old milk.
+While major, long-term health issues are not likely, your baby can get mild to moderately sick from drinking old milk.

 A number of factors are at play in whether or not your little one will experience any symptoms including their age, the type of milk they consumed, how old the milk they drank actually was, and how much they drank.

 If you discover that your child has drunk some old milk, you will want to determine how much they drank and whether or not the milk was truly spoiled or just a bit old.
 You will then want to watch for signs of food poisoning and consider contacting their pediatrician with any concerns.

 As with most causes of food poisoning, the symptoms of food poisoning from drinking spoiled or expired milk can include:

 In most cases, these symptoms should resolve within 12-24 hours as the body clears out the unwanted substance.